+with $\varphi(v,c)$ smooth test function.
 Also in the opinion case, just like we did for the contacts in Section \ref{sec:controlc}, we can assume that the opinion evolution is due to small changes of the opinions happening with a high frequency.
-To this aim, we scale the opinion exchange intensity using a small positive parameter $\varepsilon$.
-Suppose agent $i$ has the pre-interaction couple of opinion and contacts given by $(v,c)$, while the agent $j$ has opinion and contacts given by $(v_*,c_*)$, the scaled version of the binary interaction \eqref{eq:binaryv} reads as
+To this aim, we scale the opinion exchange intensity using the quasi-invariant scaling $\alpha\to\varepsilon\alpha$ and $\sigma^2\to\varepsilon\sigma^2$ for a small positive parameter $\varepsilon$, therefore the scaled version of the binary interaction \eqref{eq:binaryv} reads as